 (And, yes, we are a couple!
 We got married on September 29, 2018.)

 Haley is originally from Arkansas and ended up in Pennsylvania after a long and winding path.
 She enjoyed singing and piano from the age of about three or four, and wrote her first composition at the age of five.
 She majored in composition at the University of Arkansas, studying composition with Dr. James Greeson and piano with the late Mrs. Carolyn Hickson.
 After a year teaching English in Stuttgart, Germany with the J. William Fulbright teaching program, she returned to earn her PhD in music theory at the University of Michigan; while there, she studied piano with Dr. John Ellis.
 She taught as a graduate student instructor at the University of Michigan, as an adjunct professor at Youngstown State University, and as a performing arts enrichment instructor for the Youngstown City School District.
-She now teaches class piano at the SMARTS Art School in Youngstown and teaches general music at the Creating Landscapes Learning Center in Meadville.
+She now teaches courses at Allegheny College in Meadville, class piano at the SMARTS Art School in Youngstown, and general music at the Creating Landscapes Learning Center in Meadville.
 She also teaches private lessons in piano, voice, and composition in Northeast Ohio and Northwest PA.